 These verses are perfectly clear that believers must remain with unbelieving spouses.

 What “Made Holy” Does and Does Not Mean

 The part about being “made holy” by a spouse has caused lots of confusion, but it shouldn’t if we understand what holy does and doesn’t mean.
 Holy does not mean saved.
 Inanimate or nonliving objects can be holy, yet they can’t be saved.
 Instead, holy means set apart.
 Unbelievers who are married to believers are set apart for a special work.

 We know that one of the best ways for unbelievers to come to salvation is through relationships with believers.
 And unbelievers could not have a more intimate relationship with a believer than through marriage.
-A believer staying in the marriage can provide the influence necessary to bring an unbelieving spouse to faith as verse 16 says.
+A believer staying in the marriage can provide the influence necessary to bring an unbelieving spouse to faith as 1 Corinthians 7:16 says.
 Again, this doesn’t mean that a husband could save his wife, or a wife could save her husband, but it does mean that as the unbelieving spouse is exposed to the believing spouse’s faith it can lead to the unbelieving spouse’s salvation.3

 How tragic is it when believers divorce an unbeliever when that believer might be the unbeliever’s greatest chance to come to Christ?
 I have heard Christians talk about wanting a divorce because of how terrible their unbelieving spouse is.
 In my mind I think, “If your spouse is half as bad as you’re saying, he or she obviously needs Christ.
 And that person needs to be exposed to Christ through you!”

 What “Not Bound” Does and Does Not Mean